-Dr. Barlam is an Associate Professor of Medicine in the Section of Infectious Diseases, the Program Director of the Infectious Disease Training Program, and the Director of Antimicrobial Stewardship for the Boston Medical Center.
+Dr. Barlam is the Chief of the Section of Infectious Diseases and the Director of Antimicrobial Stewardship for the Boston Medical Center.
 She has close to 30 years’ experience directing antimicrobial stewardship programs.
 Her research is focused on understanding factors that influence antimicrobial prescribing, and the implementation and impact of stewardship interventions.
-She has also engaged in policy work to reduce inappropriate use of antimicrobials in food animals and is currently on a national task force to improve antimicrobial use in companion animals.
-She is the co-chair of a national panel tasked with creating an implementation guideline on antimicrobial stewardship.
+She has also led public policy initiatives to reduce inappropriate use of antimicrobials in food animals and served on a national task force to improve antimicrobial use in companion animals.
+She is the chair of a national committee on antimicrobial stewardship education and implementation.

-- Section Chief, Infectious Diseases, Medicine, Boston University School of Medicine
+- Section Chief, Infectious Diseases, Medicine, Boston University Chobanian & Avedisian School of Medicine

 - University of Rochester School of Medicine & Dentistry, MD